Mortgage Q&A: “Do mortgage inquiries affect credit score?”

-If you find yourself just below a certain credit scoring threshold, you may be able to use an older credit report if all the information is the same other than the mortgage inquiries; or you can ask for an exception.
+If you find yourself just below a certain credit scoring threshold, you may be able to use an older credit report if all the information is the same other than the mortgage inquiries; or you can ask for an exception from the lender.

 After all, it wouldn’t be fair to penalize you simply for shopping around for the lowest mortgage rate, now would it?

 I personally think FICO should expand this shopping period and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.

 However, keeping outstanding credit balances low and paying bills on time is far more important than worrying about a few mortgage inquiries.

 And your main concern should be securing the best possible mortgage, not fretting about a few points on your credit score.